mackayoakey/Introduction-to-Python-Programming/README.md

 - Computing in Python IV: Objects & Algorithms

 My goal was to take notes for each class, but I only really started doing that in the second course.
 This repo will be a place for me to store those notes for future reference.

+By the fourth course I think I got my rhythm down on how to take notes for this class, so if you're only going to check out one of my Jupyter Notebooks, check that one out!